Angela Farmer

 Angela Farmer (born c.
-1939) is a teacher of modern yoga as exercise in a non-lineage style that emphasizes the feminine, free-flowing aspect.
+1939) is a teacher of modern yoga as exercise.
+She uses a non-lineage style that emphasizes the feminine, free-flowing aspect.
 She is known also as the creator of the first yoga mat.

-She was trained by the yoga guru B. K. S. Iyengar for ten years, becoming a senior teacher of his strict and precise Iyengar Yoga style.
+Farmer was trained by the yoga guru B. K. S. Iyengar for ten years, becoming a senior teacher of his strict and precise Iyengar Yoga style.
 She became uncomfortable with this, and left to teach her own much freer style of yoga, admired by other yoga teachers.
+Her approach combines the use of imagery, fluid movements, and conscious breathing.
+She and her life partner Victor Van Kooten teach regularly in the United States, and run immersive courses on Lesbos in Greece four times a year.

 Early life

-Farmer grew up near London, her father Richard Farmer being English, her mother American.
-She studied physical education and dance.
+Farmer was born c.
+1939 and grew up near London, her father Richard Farmer being English, her mother American.
 In her teens, she had surgery to cut several nerves, leaving her with reduced sensitivity to touch and "intense and chronic pain".
+She studied physical education and dance in college.
 After college, she practised Sufism.

 In 1967, working as a schoolteacher, she attended her first yoga class.
 Six months later, she met the yoga guru B. K. S. Iyengar.
-She studied under him for the following ten years, in London and in his yoga institute in Pune, India, becoming an Iyengar Yoga teacher.
+She studied under him for the following ten years, in London and in India, becoming an Iyengar Yoga teacher.

-Epiphany

-In the late 1970s, Farmer switched from the strictly disciplined Iyengar style of teaching to a freestyle yoga, losing most of her students in the process.
+Free from Iyengar

+While teaching Iyengar Yoga, Farmer became increasingly uncomfortable with its "relatively rigid “masculine” influence".
+She tells how in the late 1970s she visited a Hindu temple near Orissa that was adorned with sensuous sculptures of female figures.
+From then on, she taught a form of yoga free from the rigidity of Iyengar's style with its predefined "postures", losing most of her students in the process.
 Among the reasons was that the intense Iyengar Yoga practice had caused her menstrual cycles to stop.
 The yoga teacher Richard Rosen describes Farmer's transformation from a "dyed-in-the-wool Iyengar-ite, trained by the Boss himself" to teaching a yoga of "free-flowing, serpentine-like, 'feminine' performances" as an "epiphany".

-While teaching Iyengar Yoga, she had become increasingly uncomfortable with its "relatively rigid “masculine” influence".
-Farmer told how she visited a Hindu temple that was adorned with sensuous sculptures of female figures.
-From then on, she taught a form of yoga free from the rigidity of predefined "postures".
+The yoga scholar-practitioner Theodora Wildcroft, in her book on post-lineage yoga, states that Farmer's life and business partner, the painter and yoga teacher Victor Van Kooten, claims to have been "seriously hurt" by Iyengar, and that both Farmer and Van Kooten were "blacklisted or denigrated" in some manner by Iyengar Yoga.

 Invention of yoga mat

-In 1982, while teaching yoga in Germany, Farmer created the original yoga mat, consisting of carpet underlay cut to towel size during yoga classes.
+In 1967, while teaching yoga in Germany, Farmer created the original yoga mat, consisting of carpet underlay cut to towel size during yoga classes.
 She later returned home to London with the material.
-Angela's father contacted the German padding manufacturer and became the first retailer of "sticky mats".
+Angela's father contacted the German padding manufacturer and became the first to sell "sticky mats" to yoga practitioners.